goharbor/harbor/SECURITY.md

 ## When to report a vulnerability
 * When you think Harbor has a potential security vulnerability.
 * When you suspect a potential vulnerability, but you are unsure that it impacts Harbor.
 * When you know of or suspect a potential vulnerability on another project that is used by Harbor.
-For example Harbor has a dependency on Docker, PGSql, Redis, Notary, Trivy, etc.
+For example Harbor has a dependency on Docker, PostgreSQL, Redis, Trivy, etc.

 ## Patch, Release, and Disclosure
 The Harbor Security Team will respond to vulnerability reports as follows: